Royal Canadian Legion: Poppy campaign

-Memorial activities

-Legion Athletic Camp
+Athletic camp

-In 1962 the Legion began a summer sports camp at the International Peace Garden which ran until 2019.
+In 1962, the Legion began a summer sports camp at the International Peace Garden; the camp ran until 2019.
 More than 60,000 school age athletes.
 Several sports were offered over a five-week period.
 The program was founded by George H. Phillips and Fred Taylor.

-Legion Bands
+Bands

 There are many privately run Legion bands across the country, acting independently and in the community in which they are based.
 They are attached to different legion branches and include full concert show bands, and marching bands.
 The Royal Canadian Legion Concert Band in Toronto has been active for over a century and is one of the oldest legion bands in the country.
-Many legion bands are led by former bandsmen, most notably James Gayfer, the former director of the Band of the Canadian Guards from 1953 to 1961, who would later go on the found the Petawawa Legion Community Band in 1978.
+Many legion bands were led by former bandsmen, most notably James Gayfer, director of the Band of the Canadian Guards from 1953 to 1961, who founded the Petawawa Legion Community Band in 1978.
 In May 1978, legion bands congregated at the Olympic Stadium in Montreal for the Legion Day celebrations, becoming one of the largest legion combined activities recorded.